-The NWCC ECCE program prepares students wishing to apply for a BC Early Childhood Educator Certificate to practice in British Columbia.
-For more information, please refer to the BC Government website on ECE: http://www2.gov.bc.ca/gov/content/education-training/early-learning/teach/training-and-professional-development/become-an-early-childhood-educator/apply-for-ece-ecea-certificate
+ECCE prepares you to apply for a BC Early Childhood Educator Certificate to practice in British Columbia.
+For more information, please refer to the BC Government ECE Website.

 Duration of Diploma Program

-ECCE Diploma Program is 4 semesters and spans two academic years.
-It is designed to accommodate both full time and part time students.
-Students can opt out of the Diploma Program and after successfully completing the 15 courses required, be granted an NWCC certificate for ECCE Certificate Program.
+The ECCE Diploma program is four semesters and spans two academic years.
+It is designed to accommodate both full-time and part-time students.
+There is an option to opt out of the Diploma program after successfully completing the 15 courses required and be granted an NWCC certificate for ECCE Certificate Program.

-Students have a number of options for provincial certification.
-If successful, students can apply for an Early Childhood Education Assistant (ECEA) Certificate after taking one of the required courses in either Semester 1, 2 or 3.
-They can also apply for a provincial Basic Early Childhood Education (ECE) Certificate after the successful completion of all courses in Semesters 1, 2 and 3.
-By completing Semester 4, students are eligible to apply for a provincial Basic ECE Certificate as well as an Infant Toddler Educator (ITE) Certificate.
-(Under the New West Partnership Trade Agreement, persons certified in BC as ECE or ITE can transfer their certification to practice to other provinces such as Alberta and Manitoba.)
+There are a number of options for provincial certification.
+If successful, you can apply for an Early Childhood Education Assistant (ECEA) Certificate after taking one of the required courses in either Semester 1, 2 or 3.
+You can also apply for a provincial Basic Early Childhood Education (ECE) Certificate after the successful completion of all courses in Semesters 1, 2 and 3.
+By completing Semester 4, you are eligible to apply for a provincial Basic ECE Certificate as well as an Infant Toddler Educator (ITE) Certificate.
+(Under the New West Partnership Trade Agreement, persons certified in BC as ECE or ITE can transfer your certification to practice to other provinces such as Alberta and Manitoba.)

 Students can opt out of the Diploma Program and after successfully completing the 15 courses required, be granted an NWCC certificate for ECCE Certificate Program.
 Courses required for the Certificate are marked with an asterix (*).